 Living With Belize’s Jungle House Guests

-If you’re planning to move to Belize or spend time in the jungle, knowing which creatures may come inside helps you prepare.
+If you’re planning to move to Belize or spend time in the jungle, knowing which Belize jungle creatures commonly enter homes helps you prepare.
 Most are harmless, and with a little patience and respect for nature, you’ll adjust quickly to this unique way of life.

 Further Reading: Life in the Belize Jungle